 - Copy the contents – Make a copy or take a photo of every item in your wallet.
 Include your credit and debit cards, driver’s license, health insurance cards and so on.
 Copy both the front and back, which usually has the contact info.
 Then create a PDF with the information and keep it in a safe place using password protection.
 If you lose your wallet again, you can use the information to make calls and alert the appropriate parties.

-- Consider a “Lost Wallet” tracker – There are trackers such as the one from Tile that help you locate a lost wallet.
+- Consider a “Lost Wallet” tracker – There are trackers that help you locate a lost wallet.
 Consider using one to help you find your wallet next time it goes missing – even if it’s just under your couch.

 Losing your wallet can be stressful.
 It’s incredible how this small piece of cloth or leather contains so much of your life.
 Make sure you search everywhere before deciding your wallet is indeed gone forever.